The antics and habits of some of the animals along the way on a hike can be entertaining and worthy of a stop and look.

 Don’t Feed the Animals

 If marmots eat food that isn’t a natural part of their diet (like nuts, potato chips, or other hiker snacks), they gain the wrong type of fat in their bodies.
 The consequence is that they might not be able to wake up from hibernation in the spring.
-Marmot hibernation is a kind of true hibernation, where their body temperature lowers down close to freezing point and their heartbeats only a few times per minute.
+Marmot hibernation is a true hibernation, where their body temperature lowers down close to freezing point and their heart beats only a few times per minute.
 They have a long way to come out of that state.

 The White-tailed Ptarmigan, a type of grouse, lives near or above timberline.
 They nest in groves of twisted or stunted trees that usually grow near the tree line.
 During the winter, they retreat to slightly lower elevations, but they summer in alpine areas near snow fields.
 Sensitive to temperatures above 70 degrees Fahrenheit, White-tailed Ptarmigans cover themselves with snow to cool off on hot days.
 Their plumage varies from white during the winter to brown and gray in the summer.